bezumkin/sdStore/README.md

 ## sdStore

-This package will install Simple Dream repository for MODX Revolution.
+This package will install modstore.pro repository for MODX Revolution.
 There you will find:

 Last version of free non-exclusive packages